Criticism of Paramount Global: Nickelodeon

-Censorship

-Hey Dude

-One of the main controversies surrounding Hey Dude involved the firing of actress Christine Taylor.
-Taylor played the character of Melody Hanson, a lifeguard and ranch hand on the show.
-According to reports, Taylor was fired by the show's producers after she refused to take part in a scene that required her to wear a bikini.

-Some viewers and critics accused Hey Dude of perpetuating negative stereotypes about Native Americans.
-The show was set on the fictional Bar None Ranch in Arizona, and some of the characters on the show were portrayed as Native American.
-However, these characters were often depicted in a stereotypical and insensitive manner.
+The channel as a whole has begun to receive negative reputations and controversies over the late-2000s to early-2020s, since they, since 2006, would frequent burn offs various Nicktoons that are not considered to have a ratings on the par of the more successful animated series SpongeBob SquarePants.
+Following the box-office success of the first film in 2004, various allegedly low-rated Nicktoons would often be pushed to the sister channel and be outright cancelled after the last few episodes.

 SpongeBob SquarePants

 Nickelodeon programs have encountered significant controversies for some time.
 Several episodes of SpongeBob SquarePants have gained some with dispute or even entirely removed from the schedule.
 The Parents Television Council (PTC) and other sources believed that "Sailor Mouth" was an implicit attempt to promote and satirize the use of profanity among children, but reports cited otherwise.
 Richard Huff of the New York Daily News criticized the report for misinterpreting the episode over its intended satire.
 "SpongeBob's Last Stand" drew criticism from conservatives, who argued over promoting environmentalism through this episode.

 "SpongeBob, You're Fired" was infamous for dialogue referencing the Supplemental Nutrition Assistance Program (Food Stamps benefit).
 In a scene from the episode, Patrick tries to show SpongeBob "the benefits of being unemployed," much to his disagreement.
 It eventually sparked a political debate when Media Matters for America and Al Sharpton on MSNBC accused both the New York Post and Fox News of using the episode.

 In 2021, Nickelodeon announced that to remove "Mid-Life Crustacean" from not only the network, but Paramount+ and DVD sales as well.
 It was solely due its deemed inappropriate scene revolving panty raiding.
 "Kwarantined Krab" was the second removed episode initially meant to air during 2020; but delayed until April 29, 2022, due to the plot revolving around a pandemic as an on-going real-world COVID-19 pandemic arrived.
 However, these episodes it is available to purchase on iTunes and Amazon Prime.